telamon/pops/POP-02.md

 | 5   | RESERVED | Always `1`                       |
 | 6   | RESERVED | Always `0`                       |
 | 7   | RESERVED | Always `0`                       |
+-->

 ## Key Segment
-POP-01 public keys presented in their binary form and prefixed with the ASCII char `(`.
+Public keys are presented in their binary form and prefixed with the ASCII char `(`.
 `(<32bytes Public Key>`

 <small>Sample in hex</small>